jp-sypniewski/BlackjackProject/README.md

 This project provides three Blackjack application classes for slightly different versions of the card game:
 - SinglePlayerBlackjackApp - one player with a single deck of cards
 - PlayerVDealerBlackjackApp - one player with a dealer, with a single deck of cards
-- BlackjackApp - one player with a dealer on multiple decks with dealer capable of acting on soft aces
+- BlackjackApp - one player with a dealer, playing with multiple decks, dealer capable of acting on soft aces

+Each App class prompts the player for their choice of hit or stay for a given hand, and allows a player to quit out after each hand.
+The deck of cards shrinks in size with each hand, and reforms and shuffles automatically should the deck shrink down to a certain size.

 #### Concepts

 - Object oriented programming
-  - Instead of running everything in one class, the project includes a number of different classes.
+  - Instead of running everything in one class, the project includes a number of different classes, in which higher level classes include fields of other objects.
   - Project includes classes of Card, Deck, and Hand.
 These can be of use outside of the Blackjack project.
   - This methodology provides a simpler way to speak to the project.
 E.g. the dealer has both a deck and a hand, with the deck and hand objects manipulated by first calling the dealer object.
+- Use of collection objects to organize and manage data
+  - The deck object is constructed with an ArrayList to hold card objects, which are then removed from the deck object and passed to the hand objects held by the player and the dealer
-- Complex logic statements - the player is given different options depending on the current hand.
+- Complex/chained logic statements
+  - With the implementation of a soft ace, the logic used to calculate hand values and bust status must also manipulate how the player/dealer objects may hit and stay given a certain hand.

 #### Technologies Used

 - Java

 #### Lessons Learned